lennartblom/snooker-microservices/README.md

 ## Project setup
 ### Project requirments
-Additionally to a suitable IDE (IntelliJ IDEA) you'll need to install the Java SDK 8 + Gradle.
+Additionally to a suitable IDE (e.g. IntelliJ IDEA) you'll need to install the Java SDK 8 + Maven.

 ### RabbitMQ
 For providing a messaging infrastructure, you have to start the